 The process starts with abstract paintings.

 After fifteen years, I dust off my paints and brushes.
 It feels natural to paint again.
-With a minimal palette, I layer and blend acrylic paint into abstract paintings.
+With a minimal palette, I layer and blend oil paint into abstract paintings.

 Ironically, inspiration for my paintings comes from photography produced in the darkroom.
 My creative process cycles through my favorite mediums, decades apart.